Commercial Fishing and Shipping Injuries in Westport, Washington

 An injured seaman can file an unseaworthiness claim against the vessel owner if their injury was caused by an unseaworthy condition.
 The law considers a vessel seaworthy if the ship, equipment, and crew are suitable for their intended use.
 The definition of unseaworthy is extensive.
 Some examples of unseaworthy conditions relating to the vessel include worn off rubber feet at the bottom of a ladder, no fall protection when work is being done at a height, or an oil slick on deck.
 Examples of unseaworthy conditions relating to the crew include insufficient supervision, failure to comply with OSHA or Coastguard regulations, and the absence of safety procedures.

 The Jones Act is a negligence-based remedy.
 Under the Jones Act, the employer owes its seamen a reasonably safe place to work.
 The employer is responsible for any injuries caused by known unsafe conditions and the negligence of other seamen or supervisors.
 Some examples of negligence under the Jones Act include requiring excessive overtime, failure to maintain equipment, and violation of industry safety customs.
 Jones Act recovery is limited to past and future loss of income, medical expenses, pain and suffering, and disability.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal industry law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal industry law.
 Kraft Davies has significant experience representing injured Westport seamen against vessel owners, maritime employers, and maritime insurance companies.
 If you were injured in a commercial fishing or shipping accident and have questions about your right to recovery, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.